why-not-try-calmer/openSUSE-Conference-2021/slides.md

 # openSUSE docs: Tame the beast, make it a friend

+__NB: Italicitzed text is not meant to feature on the slides.
+Just helpers for preparing__

 ---

 # Who we are

-Adrien:
-* lives in Switzerland
-* ~90% of PhD in something to do with concepts and linguistics
-* Python and Haskell fanboy

 Attila:

 * lives in Indonesia
 * DevOps and SysAdmin
 * entrepreneur -- works for the company he has founded

+Adrien:

+* lives in Switzerland
+* ~90% of a PhD in something to do with concepts and linguistics
+* Python and Haskell fanboy

 ---